-The adoption of the Highway 28 and Highway 41 MASP does not change the current Land Use Bylaw designation (zoning) of the lands within the Highway 28 and Highway 41 MASP boundary. (refer to Map 3 - Land Use Bylaw Districts within the MASP Boundary).
+The adoption of the Highway 28 and Highway 41 ASP does not change the current Land Use Bylaw designation (zoning) of the lands within the Highway 28 and Highway 41 ASP boundaries.

-- 9.3.1 Plan area landowners shall continue to use their lands as currently designated by the M.D. of Bonnyville Land Use Bylaw. - 9.3.2 Redesignation to another land use district will only be considered if it is consistent with the land uses identified in this MASP as shown on Map 6 Overall Development Concept.
+- Policy 9.3.1: Plan area landowners shall continue to use their lands as currently designated by the M.D. of Bonnyville Land Use Bylaw. - Policy 9.3.2: Redesignation to another land use district will only be considered if it is consistent with the land uses identified in this ASP.